mtlynch/mtlynch.io/content/retrospectives/2020/10/index.md

 | RapidAPI Earnings  | $9.36       | $12.27         | <font color="green">+$2.91 (+31%)</font>     |
 | **Total Earnings** | **$9.36**   | **$12.27**     | **<font color="green">+$2.91 (+31%)</font>** |

-Zestful remains quiet.
-I've had no inquiries for enterprise plans, and pay-as-you-go usage continues to generate $0-$50 in revenue.
+Zestful remains quiet and mostly irrelevant.
+I've had no inquiries for enterprise plans, and pay-as-you-go usage continues silently in the background to generate $10-$50/month in revenue.

 ## Wrap up

 ### What got done?

 * Learned to ship directly to international customers
   * Originally, I was going through eBay's Global Shipping Program.
 That was a good first-pass solution, but eBay's a pain in that they require all communication to stay on the platform.
-They also have no real solution if you need to send your customer a replacement part after the initial order.
+They also have no real solution if you need to send your customer a replacement part after their initial order.
   * Shipping directly through DHL and USPS isn't that hard (assuming I'm doing it right), but it's *super* hard to find information about how to do it correctly because every Google result is an article trying to sell you international shipping as a service.
+  * This old, overlooked [/r/Entrepreneur post](https://redd.it/4w5pq5) summarizes pretty well how to ship internationally.
 * Added several new features to TinyPilot
   * Full-screen mode, paste from clipboard, configurable installs, diagnostic scripts, and support for AZERTY keyboard layouts.
 * Added shopping cart functionality to [the TinyPilot website](https://tinypilotkvm.com/)
   * Previously, customers could only order one item at a time unless they emailed me to manually create the order.
 * Automated the process of generating redistributable TinyPilot ISOs
   * Previously, I had to flash a fresh microSD, install TinyPilot, then capture the image of the microSD, which involved physically moving around microSDs a lot.
-The new method is 100% software.
+The new method is 100% software, and therefore 90% less tedious.

 ### Lessons learned

 * Shipping internationally isn't that hard to do yourself.
-  * The hard part is finding out what forms you need to attach to the box, because the information is buried behind 5,000 companies trying to sell you managed services for international shipping.
 * Continue over-ordering inventory.
   * It's better to have too much than to allow sales to freeze when inventory gets used up.
 * Remain disciplined, even if temporary circumstances block you from working on the most important thing.